wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 ## API structure and related events

-To see all events related to some endpoint, click the icon:
+To see attacks and incidents for the last 7 days related to some endpoint, click the icon:

 ![!API endpoint - open events](../images/about-wallarm-waf/api-discovery/endpoint-open-events.png)